lexibank/tlopo/out/vol3/chapter12.md

 <a id="p-373"></a>

 The reconstruction of POc &ast;paraq entaills a small phonological puzzle.
-For PMP Blust (ACD) reconstructs &ast;para 'coconut embryo' without &ast;-q because it is not reflected in non- Oceanic cognates.
+For PMP Blust (ACD) reconstructs &ast;para 'coconut embryo' without &ast;-q because it is not reflected in non-Oceanic cognates.
 However, Iduna and Kilivila (PT), Tolai (MM) and Southern Vanuatu reflexes all point to its presence in POc &ast;paraq.

 <table>
 <tr>